 2.3.
-Intermediate - Pseudo-Distributed Local Install
+Pseudo-Distributed for Local Testing

-After working your way through quickstart, you can re-configure HBase to run in pseudodistributed mode.
-Pseudo-distributed mode means that HBase still runs completely on a single host, but each HBase daemon (HMaster, HRegionServer, and Zookeeper) runs as a separate process.
+After working your way through quickstart standalone mode, you can re-configure HBase to run in pseudo-distributed mode.
+Pseudo-distributed mode means that HBase still runs completely on a single host, but each HBase daemon (HMaster, HRegionServer, and ZooKeeper) runs as a separate process: in standalone mode all daemons ran in one jvm process/instance.
 By default, unless you configure the hbase.rootdir property as described in quickstart, your data is still stored in /tmp/.
 In this walk-through, we store your data in HDFS instead, assuming you have HDFS available.
 You can skip the HDFS configuration to continue storing your data in the local filesystem.